eric-hou/webavailability/README.md

 Tracker detects URLs through HTTP get and optionally, checks the page content against provided regexp.
 It provides the following metrics along with two fixed information - location and URL.
 * status - One of "responsive, "unresponsive"
-* phrase - One of all HTTP status strings and three additional - 'ssl error', 'connection timeout', 'Page content not expected'.
+* phrase - One of all HTTP status strings and four additional ones- 'domain not exist', 'ssl error', 'connection timeout', 'Page content not expected'
 * dns - DNS resolve cost
 * response - Page load cost
 * detail - When page content doesn't match the provided regular expression, this filed holds the regular expression.